 Our founder members talk about what has inspired them, how they work and how to survive as a maker.

-MTC: How would you describe your working day?
+MTC: How does your working day take shape?

-MTC: Do you have any tips for survival as a maker?
+MTC: Can you give us any tips for survival as a creative?

 Allyson McDermott: When you love your work it can be all-consuming. try and make time for yourself and your family.
 Accept graciously the often counter-intuitive roles of accountant, administrator and businessperson, but also get professional help whenever you can.
 It’s often cheaper and less stressful in the long run.

 MTC: You said that you spend time in the morning thinking through new ideas.
 Is this your most creative time of day?

 Allyson McDermott: I mostly do thinking in the morning, practical work in the afternoon and designing in the evening.